hsiehdog/hotel-commerce-front/README.md

 npx tsc --noEmit
 ```

-If you changed tests or behavior, also run:
+If you changed tests or UI behavior, also run:

 ```bash
 pnpm test